PaponAhasan/Data-Structures-and-Algorithms/Data_Structure/Heap/Heap.md

 So at each instant we have to check for the job with maximum priority to complete it and also insert if there is a new job.

 If we are storing one element at index i in array Ar.
-  -  then its parent will be stored at index i/2 (its a root)
+  -  Then its parent will be stored at index i/2 (its a root)
-  -  its left child can be accessed by Ar[ 2 * i ]
+  -  Its left child can be accessed by Ar[ 2 * i ]
-  - its right child can be accessed by Ar[ 2 * i +1 ]
+  -  Its right child can be accessed by Ar[ 2 * i +1 ]
 ```
 <details> <summary> Max-Heap Example </summary>
  <img src="https://user-images.githubusercontent.com/59710234/157077980-1e4f4440-e4eb-4641-b493-502c36fa8cd8.png" alt="image" border="0">